 If you own your own home, you could tap into the existing equity to get yourself the credit that you need.
 A home equity line of credit is similar to a line of credit, but it uses your home as collateral.

 The bottom line

-It is never okay to lie on a credit card application; you may not get caught, but the consequences could be severe if you are.
-The reason why credit card companies institute certain limits is so that you don’t take on more debt than you can handle.
+It is never OK to lie on a credit card application; you may not get caught, but the consequences could be severe if you are.
+Furthermore, credit card companies institute certain limits based on your financial situation, and these limits can protect you from taking on more debt than you can handle.

-Even if you can’t get exactly what you want, there are plenty of ways to improve your credit so you can get the things you need at rates you can afford.
+Even if you can’t get exactly what you want with a credit card right now, there are plenty of ways to improve your credit so you can get the things you need at rates you can afford.
 Be sure to make all of your credit card and loan payments on time, and try to work on your debt-to-income ratio so your application is more attractive to potential creditors.